Debate

 Grading

 This assignment is required for CS 541 students.
-CS 441 students may optionally participate in the debates for extra credit: +10% on any given assignment of your choice.
+CS 441 students are not eligible to participate in the debate, but should be present to vote on the winner.

 - [10%] Selection and relevance of key papers